 Simplicity, Truth, Equality, Peace, Stewardship

-Equality of all people is fundamental to how we are.
+Equality is fundamental in how we treat people.

 Peace in how we live and through our peace-work.

-Stewardship for the world and the earth we have inherited.
+Stewardship and concern for the earth we have inherited.

 Milford Haven Quakers' Meeting House, Meditation and Wellbeing Centre exists to help meet spiritual, physical and emotional needs of the community.
 It is open to members of all faiths and none.
 In addition to the Wellbeing Centre, we let out spaces in the Meeting House to groups who share our values.
 The Nantucket Suite is ideal for group actives or meetings, and is designed to allow disability access.
 To hire any of the spaces in our Meeting house please contact our Clerk.